bulkan/blog/content/angularjs_popup_windows_express.md

 That being said one use of popup windows is when doing OAuth.
 Showing the OAuth authorization dialog in a popup window as not to confuse the user.

-In this blog post I will hopefully demonstrate my solution using express/passportjs to authenticate with GitHub.
+In this blog post I will hopefully demonstrate my solution using a simple express 4 app and a little AngularJS.

 If there is a better or different way please comment below.

-## Backend

-* write a simple express app using passport.js to oauth againts GitHub
+All the code can be found at [angular-popup](https://github.com/bulkan/angular-popup).

 ## Frontend